smatthewenglish/smatthewenglish/README.md

 ## About Me
 - 🗽 Based in New York City
-- 💼 Working at J.P.
-Morgan
+- 💼 Working at JPMC
-- 🚀 Specializing in blockchain technology, Ethereum, and Rust
+- 🚀 Specializing in zk technology and rust
-- 💬 Ask me about blockchain, Rust, Kubernetes
+- 💬 Ask me about rust and/or kubernetes

 ## Skills
 - **Programming Languages:** Rust, JavaScript, Python